The Importance of a Controlled Tool Temperature

 At RP Technologies we manufacture prototype injection mould tooling from aluminium.
-However, our service differs slightly to other prototype tool makers & moulders as we manufacture tooling to production standard, including cooling and heating channels.
+However, our service differs to other prototype tool makers & moulders as we manufacture tooling to production standard, including cooling and heating circuits.

-However, we believe the part about aluminium moulds not needing cooling channel is not true.
+However, we believe the part about aluminium moulds not needing cooling circuits is not true.
 Without the ability to heat or maintain a consistent tool temperature, the moulder will encounter flow issues, appearance problems but most importantly dimensional and warping problems.
-The cooling channels allow the moulder to maintain a steady tool temperature, eliminating these issues.
+The cooling circuits allow the moulder to maintain a steady tool temperature, eliminating these issues.

 A tool will naturally lose more heat through the core side than the cavity.
 This leads to a discrepancy of temperature between the two tool halves.
 This difference in temperature will lead to dimensional and warpage issues.
 Add to those problems a high potential to damage the tooling due to a difference in expansion of metal parts.
 The tool can seize, mating faces can dig in to each other which cause expensive repair costs.
 Keeping a consistent temperature across both halves of the tool is paramount to increase tool life and to produce quality mouldings.